diflores/score-monster/README.md

     * `endLimit` (Optional): Sets a top limit date which scores will be considered.
 Any submission after that date is not considered.
 If this parameter is not given, any submission after `startLimit` is valid.
 The date should be passed as an array of 5 integers as follows: `[year, month, day, hour, minute]` .

+* `filter` : An optional list of strings.
+Each string should represent a hacker's username.
+The script will collect only data from the specified hackers.
+Data from every hacker will be collected if this parameter is ommited or is left as an empty list.

 ## Usage

 Simple run the two following lines: